 Keeping these concerns at bay, when a strong leader utilizes civil discourse to resolve conflict, they can turn workplace disputes into a positive experience.
 Some ways this could transpire are:

-- Empathic communication - If employees acknowledge a problem and sit together to discuss it, they can understand each other's perspectives.
+- Empathic communication - If employees acknowledge a problem and sit together to discuss it, they can understand each other's perspectives and lead empathetic communication.
 This makes conflict resolution in the workplace easier.

 - Emotional sharing - Civil discourse gives employees the opportunity to express their negative feelings respectfully by avoiding any pileups.